 …and everyone else

-Technically, anyone despite their formal role should benefit from the use of data visualization.
+Technically, anyone, regardless of their formal role, should benefit from the use of data visualization.
 It is an intelligent way of displaying and analyzing data to make optimal decisions.
-When telling a story or in any decision making process, data visualization is a great way to convey facts and data to the audience that can support your point.
+When telling a story or in any decision-making process, data visualization is a great way to convey facts and data to the audience that can support your point.